Encyclopaedia

 Water Quality: Species of very warm (28-30°C / 82-86°F) and soft water.
 Extremely susceptible to high nitrates: if the water quality drops, the black spots on the body fade and it gets sick with Hexamita (Hole in the Head disease).

-Aquarium Reproduction: The exception of the genus!
+Aquarium Breeding: The exception of the genus!
 Unlike ALL other Heros (which are substrate spawners), the liberifer is a larvophile mouthbrooder.
 It lays on a leaf/wood and then broods the larvae in its mouth to protect them.

 Risks and Diseases: Digestive issues (Bloat).
 An H. liberifer fed like a predator (meat) or with protein flakes rapidly develops dropsy and dies with a swollen belly.